smurfix/nanobind/docs/api_core.rst

    .. cpp:function:: name(const char * value)

-      Captures the name of the function.
+      Specify this annotation to override the name of the function.

+      nanobind will internally copy the string when creating a function binding, hence dynamically generated arguments with a limited lifetime are legal.

 .. cpp:struct:: arg

    Function argument annotation to enable keyword-based calling, default arguments, passing ``None``, and implicit conversion hints.
-Note that when a function argument should be annotated, you *must* specify annotations for arguments of that function.
+Note that when a function argument should be annotated, you *must* specify annotations for all arguments of that function.

    Example use: